 The Oread Neighborhood Plan planning area is located in central Lawrence, with the main campus of the University of Kansas on the west and downtown Lawrence on the northeast.
-The planning area contains approximately 256 238 acres.
-The planning area boundaries are shown on Map 1-2. generally: Michigan Street between W. 9th Street and W. 10th Street, Missouri Street between W. 10th Street and W. 11th Street, and the eastern boundary of the KU campus on the west; W. 9th Street on the north; Massachusetts Street on the east; and W. 17th Street on the south.
+The planning area contains approximately 238 acres.
+The planning area boundaries are shown on Map 1-2.